ElexemSDdR/valen.dots/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

+[Cargo](https://doc.rust-lang.org/cargo/) is another package manager that I use, but isn't just a pacakge manager, it is the rust compiler, but with this install something more.

 ## Shells

 Here could be 3 shells: **zsh**, **Nushell** or **Fish**.
 Currently I use a lot **Fish**.